 If you want to make DuckDuckGo your homepage, the process is rather easy.
 First, open a new window on Google Chrome.
 When that’s done, here’s what to do next:

 - Look for the menu icon in the right upper corner.
-Three horizontal lines represent it.
+Three vertical dots represent it.
 Now, click on it.

 - Navigate to ‘Settings.’